Things there are no solution to: Inflation, bureaucracy & dandruff.

 What is Seborrheic Dermatitis?

-“Dermatitis” means skin lesions that are red, inflamed, and itchy; “Seborrheic” implies that these lesions occur in the oily parts of the skin (where the sebaceous glands are more active), such as the face, scalp, ears, eyebrows, around nostrils, and middle of the chest.
+To clarify, “Dermatitis” means skin lesions that are red, inflamed, and itchy; “Seborrheic” implies that these lesions occur in the oily parts of the skin (where the sebaceous glands are more active), such as the face, scalp, ears, eyebrows, around nostrils, and middle of the chest.

 Seborrheic dermatitis is a common complication that many people suffer from without knowing.
 In general, 4% of the population has SD, and half of the adults have dandruff, which is usually a mild form of seborrheic dermatitis.